ccsm-cds-tools/ccsm-cds-with-tests/README.md

 4. Save the file and exit the editor.
 5. Run `source ~/.bash_profile` or `source ~/.zshrc` to apply the changes.

-After setting the environment variable, you will be able to retrieve valuesets from VSAC.
+After setting the environment variable, you will be able to retrieve value sets from VSAC.

+Alternatively, you may achieve the same effect by adding the API key to each individual `cqlt.yaml` file by adding the `options->vsac->apikey` property and setting it to your API key.

 ## Feedback